-Then Ill use a for loop to look through the packet.
+Then I'll use a for loop to look through the packet.
 The first byte… aka adv[i] is the length… and adv[i+1] is the field type.
-So, look a the first field… if it is 07 or 09 then save the information about it… otherwise jump to the next field.
+So, look at the first field type… if it is 0x07 or 0x09 then save the information about it… otherwise jump to the next field.

 Cool.
 When I get an advertising packet I can now look for names and service UUIDs.

 All right… the next function is the event handler.
-The function looks just like the other event handler we built.
+The function looks just like the other event handlers we built.

 If I get a stack on or a disconnected… then I want to turn off the connection LED… and start scanning again.
 What this will do is tell the BLE radio to start listening for advertising packets… and when it hears one it will cause the event CY_BLE_EVT_GAPC_SCAN_PROGRESS_RESULT to occur telling us that it heard another device.

-So… let deal with that event….
-On the uart we will printout that we heard a device … then Ill print out the BD address… and the length of the packet.
+So… let's deal with that event….
+On the UART I will printout that I heard a device … then I'll print out the BD address… and the length of the packet.

-Next Ill call our handy dandy advertising packet parser function….
+Next, I'll call our handy dandy advertising packet parser function….
 Which will figure out if the device has a name or is advertising a service UUID.
+I pass it the raw advertising packet data and the length of the packet.

-If it has a name… then Ill print it out.
+If it has a name… then I'll print it out.

-If it is advertising that it has the LED Service then Ill print that I found a device I can connect to … and Ill start the connection process with the connectdevice API and stop scanning.
+If it is advertising that it has the LED Service, I'll print that I found a device I can connect to … and I'll start the connection process with the ConnectDevice API and stop scanning.

 The next interesting even occurs when a connection is made.
-That event is called CY_BLE_EVT_GATT_CONNECT_IND… when that event happens Ill turn on the LED9 and start the service discovery process.
-Remember earlier I told you that I need to find the handles of the characteristics… that is exactly what happens inside of the startdiscovery function.
+That event is called CY_BLE_EVT_GATT_CONNECT_IND… when that event happens I'll turn on LED9 and start the service discovery process.
+Remember earlier I told you that I need to find the handles of the characteristics… that is exactly what happens inside of the StartDiscovery function.

-Once that process is complete it will give you the event DISCOVERY COMPLETE.
+Once that process is complete it will give you the event DISCOVERY_COMPLETE.

-The other interesting events, ERROR RESPONSE and WRITE response occur when a write is successful or fails.
+The other interesting events, ERROR_RSP and WRITE_RSP occur when a write is successful or fails.

 Now I need the BLE Task and Main.
-The BLE Task prints out a message that it has started… then it calls the process events….
-Then if there is data in the uart RX fifo, in other words someone has pressed a key… then it will read the character… the switch on it.. .if it is a plus it will increase the brightness.. and if it is a – it will decrease the brightness.
+The BLE Task starts the stack and then prints out a message… In the loop, it calls process events….
+Then if there is data in the UART RX FIFO, in other words, someone has pressed a key… it will read the character… if the character was a plus it will increase the brightness... and if it is a minus it will decrease the brightness.

-The last function is main… turns on the uart, starts the bleTask and starts the RTOS.
+The last function is main… it just turns on the UART, starts the bleTask and starts the RTOS.

-Wow….. ok lets program this bad boy and see if he works.
+Wow...
+OK let's program this bad boy and see if he works.

-You can see that I have two development kits here.. the one that I just programmed… plus the one that is programmed with the ble led dimmer firmware.
+You can see that I have two development kits here... the one that I just programmed… plus the one that is programmed with the Simple BLE Peripheral LED dimmer firmware.